 Such absences can never be justified and will not be authorised.
-The school will investigate such circumstances and may refer to the EWO.

 Special occasions/birthdays

 Pupil absence on or for their birthday will be unauthorised.

 A request for a pupil to attend the graduation of an older brother or sister or some other exceptional occasion should be made to the headteacher in advance.
 In considering individual cases, the school will have regard to: